-The Audit Committee of our Board of Directors operates under a written charter adopted by our Board of Directors, and consists of Amos Bar-Shalev, Yodfat Harel Gross and Sharon Toussia-Cohen.
+The Audit Committee of our Board of Directors operates under a written charter adopted by our Board of Directors, and currently consists of Amos Bar-Shalev, Yodfat Harel Gross and Sharon Toussia-Cohen.
+Mr. Sheratzky served as a member of the Audit Committee for part of 2008.
 All members of the committee fall under the safe harbor provision of the independence requirements contemplated by Rule 10A-3 under the Exchange Act.